olavolav/uniplot/README.md

 In alphabetical order:

 * `color` - Draw series in color.
 Defaults to `False` when plotting a single series, and to `True` when plotting multiple.
+* `force_ascii` - Force ASCII characters for plotting only.
+This can be useful for compatibility, for example when using uniplot inside of CI/CD systems that do not support Unicode.
+Defaults to `False`.
 * `height` - The height of the plotting region, in characters.
 Default is `17`.
 * `interactive` - Enable interactive mode.
 Defaults to `False`.
 * `legend_labels` - Labels for the series.
 Can be `None` or a list of strings.
 Defaults to `None`.